brujoand/blog.brujordet.no/content/post/bash/Debugging_Bash_like_a_Sire.md

 ---

 Many engineers have a strained relationship with Bash.
-I love it though, but I'm very aware of it's limitations.
+I love it though, but I'm very aware of it's limitations when it comes to error handling and data structures (or lack thereof).

 As a result of these limitations I often see Bash scripts written very defensively that define something like: